polkadot-developers/substrate-docs/content/md/en/docs/reference/glossary.md

 ## block

-Describes a single element of a blockchain that [cryptographically](#cryptographic-primitives) binds a set of [extrinsic](#extrinsic) data—the body—to a [header](#header).
+A block is a single element of a blockchain that contains an ordered set of instructions—often in the form of transactions—that might result in a state change.

-Blocks are arranged into a tree through parent pointers.
+Each block is identified by a [cryptographic digest](#cryptographic-primitives)—a hash—and includes a pointer back to the hash of its parent block.
+Every block has a [header](#header) and a body that contains the executed instructions that made it into the block within certain parameters.
-The pointer to a parent block is a hash of the parent and the tree is pruned into a list using a [fork-choice rule](/main-docs/fundamentals/consensus#fork-choice-rules) and an optional [finality](#finality) mechanism.
+Blocks are most often visualized as a vertical stack with each block referencing its parent block until there are conflicts that must be resolved using a [fork-choice rule](/main-docs/fundamentals/consensus#fork-choice-rules) and an optional [finality](#finality) mechanism.

+## block height

+Because blocks are often visualized as a vertical stack, block height is used to describe the distance a specific block is away from the first block.
+The block height for any particular block in a blockchain indicates how many blocks preceded that block.

+Similarly, the terms _top_ or _tip_ are used to describe the most recently-added block in a chain.

+## block number

+Similar to block height, a block number is used to describe the distance a specific block is away from the first block.
+The block number for any particular block in a blockchain indicates how many blocks preceded that block.

 ## blockchain